Jonathan R. Stieber, MD

 Orthopedic Surgeon: Spine + Scoliosis Surgery

-Dr. Jonathan Stieber was educated at Duke University and the University of Pennsylvania School of Medicine.
-After completing an orthopedic surgery residency at Monmouth Medical Center, Dr. Stieber completed specialized fellowship training in spine surgery at New York University Medical Center and the Hospital for Joint Diseases.
+Educated at Duke University and the University of Pennsylvania School of Medicine, Dr. Stieber completed an orthopedic surgery residency at Monmouth Medical Center.
+He followed his residency with a specialized fellowship training in spine surgery at New York University Medical Center and at the Hospital for Joint Disease.

-Dr. Stieber is an Assistant Clinical Professor of Orthopedic Surgery at The Icahn School of Medicine at Mount Sinai and a Clinical Assistant Professor of Orthopedic Surgery at the NYU School of Medicine.
-In this capacity, he lectures and instructs medical students, residents, and fellows.
-He has published numerous peer-reviewed papers and has presented his research both nationally and internationally.
-He is the author of multiple chapters on surgery of the spine.
+Dr. Jonathan Stieber currently serves as the Assistant Clinical Professor of Orthopedic Surgery at The Icahn School of Medicine at Mount Sinai as well as a Clinical Assistant Professor of Orthopedic Surgery at the NYU School of Medicine.
+He has published numerous peer-reviewed papers and presented his research on the international stage.

-Skilled in the most current surgical techniques and emerging technologies, Dr. Stieber has a specific interest in minimally invasive solutions for the treatment of spinal disorders as well as motion preservation surgery.
+Dr. Stieber is skilled in the most current techniques and emerging surgical technologies.
+He is specifically interested in minimally invasive solutions for the treatment of spinal disorders and motion preservation surgery.

 For more information about Dr. Stieber visit www.stiebermd.com